Movement-DAO/move-docs/docs/dao/legal/tos.md

 **You acknowledge that the Site and your use of the Site contain certain risks, including, without limitation, the following risks:**

-1. that any Smart Contracts you interact with are entirely your own responsibility and liability, and that DAO is not party to the Smart Contracts;
+1. that any Smart Contracts you interact with are entirely your own responsibility and liability;
 2. that at any time, your access to your Cryptocurrency Assets may be suspended or terminated or there may be a delay in your access or use of your Cryptocurrency Assets which may result in the Cryptocurrency Assets diminishing in value or you being unable to complete a transaction or interact with a Smart Contract; and
 3. That the Site and/or application may be suspended or terminated for any or no reason, which may limit your access to your Cryptocurrency Assets.